uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 { current: initialValue }
 ```

-But what's more interesting is the second sentence: ref object will persist for the full lifetime of the component.
+But what's more interesting is the second sentence: the ref object will persist for the full lifetime of the component.
 In other words, useRef() will give you the same ref object on every render.
-Let's go back to our previous example, except this time we add `useRef`
+Let's go back to our previous example, except this time we add `useRef`:

 ```jsx
 export default function () {